How amateur U.S. "China experts" stir up hostility

 Related Stories

-- China strongly opposes fresh U.S. sanctions on 3 Chinese firms: MOFCOM
+- Biden's escalation of economic decoupling over Xinjiang and Hong Kong a repeat of Trump tactics, US companies to be hurt

-- This trade route from China created 400,000 jobs for the US: Ambassador Qin Gang
+- US financial policy change unlikely to impact China’s market: central bank official

-- Ridiculous for U.S. to take countering China's influence as achievement at UN: Chinese envoy
+- China condemns U.S. imposing sanctions on Chinese enterprises based on lies, disinformation

 Copyright © 2022 People's Daily Online.
 All Rights Reserved.